Refund or Forfeiture

 In the event of an official withdrawal after the first day of classes, a student may receive a partial refund.
 The withdrawal process begins when a student meets with the Dean of Students, or his/her designee, for an exit interview.
 A student will not be considered withdrawn without an exit interview.
 Upon official withdrawal or suspension, any adjustments to the account are automatically made in accordance with University policy and a refund check or bill will be sent as needed.
 Please contact Student Accounts with questions regarding the amount of refund or forfeiture of charges.

 **NOTE: Taking a Leave of Absence or withdrawing from the University may have serious implications concerning your financial aid and repayment plan.
-Contact the Financial Aid Office in Beth Eden.
+Contact the Office of Financial Aid in Beth Eden.

 The enrollment deposit will be forfeited if a withdrawal is made after June 1 for the ensuing fall semester or November 1 for the ensuing spring semester for continuing students, or after May 1 for entering first-year or transfer students.